7 Key Tips for Fantasy Premier League Success

 4. Eliminate losses where you can

-Then hits can help you to rebalance your squad but for very high cost.
+Then hits can help you to rebalance your squad but for a very high cost.
 You want to prevent this situation.
-Do not allow your team to get to the bad shape and you will never ever have to take a hit.
-It will save you a lot of points and it will have very positive reflection on your final ranking.
+Do not allow your team to get to bad shape and you will never ever have to take a hit.
+It will save you a lot of points and it will have a very positive reflection on your final ranking.

 5. Always think about probabilities